China property oversupply dampens growth outlook

 Real estate investment directly affects about 40 other business sectors in China and is considered to be a crucial driver for the economy.

-A stronger housing market helped China's economy stabilize at 6.7 percent growth in the first half of the year, but a slowdown in the sector could put a damper on that growth.
+A stronger housing market helped China's economy stabilise at 6.7 percent growth in the first half of the year, but a slowdown in the sector could put a damper on that growth.

 "The challenge is how to increase demand in third and fourth tier cities, which particularly suffer from an alarmingly high inventory, by encouraging and facilitating more people to settle there instead of the more developed cities," Chen said.